PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 8.6 Hepatic Impairment

 Avoid the use of PADCEV in patients with moderate or severe hepatic impairment (total bilirubin >1.5 x ULN and AST any).
-PADCEV has only been studied in a limited number of patients with moderate hepatic impairment (n=3) and has not been evaluated in patients with severe hepatic impairment [see Clinical Pharmacology (12.3)].
+PADCEV has only been studied in a limited number of patients with moderate hepatic impairment (n=5) or severe hepatic impairment (n=1) [see Clinical Pharmacology (12.3)].
 In another ADC that contains MMAE, the frequency of ≥ Grade 3 adverse reactions and deaths was greater in patients with moderate (Child-Pugh B) or severe (Child-Pugh C) hepatic impairment compared to patients with normal hepatic function.

 11 DESCRIPTION